anodyne/docs/upgrade-guide-27.md

 :::note
 Of course it goes without saying, don't delete anything that you may need to access later.
 If you're not sure, you can always download the directories to your computer for safe keeping.
 :::

+### Step 7: Update default skins (optional)

+We've given both the Pulsar and Titan skins a much needed visual refresh.
+If you're using either skin and are happy with them, you don't need to replace them, but if you'd like to use the updated versions, you can delete the `default` and `titan` directories from `application/views` and replace them with the versions in the Nova zip archive.